scarv/xcrypto-spec/README.md

 that supports software-based cryptographic workloads.
 The main
 [repository](https://github.com/scarv/xcrypto)
-acts as a general container for resources associated with XCrypto;
+acts as a general container for associated resources;
 this specific submodule houses the XCrypto specification.*